jpniederer/Dev-eryday/_drafts/2018-4-8-Weekly-Update-April-2-8.markdown

 categories: Dev-eryday
 ---

 I've had  [Securing ASP.NET Core with OAuth2 and OpenID Connect][secure] in my Current Pluralsight Courses for way too long.
 After several months of having it in my list, I was finally able to finish the course this week.
 I don't know why I got away from it for so long, but it's a course that's well worth viewing.
-Since I orginally started the course, I have come a long way in my knowledge of [IdentityServer4][is4], the token provider featured in the course.
+I started watching it and kind of forgot about it for the last few months.
+In the meantime I have come a long way in my knowledge of [IdentityServer4][is4], the token provider featured in the course, which helped me digest the material more easily.
+It's time to put some of the knowledge into practice.

 ![Cubs](https://farm1.staticflickr.com/885/40432510274_2046abe187.jpg)